 Evolving with the Industry

-Appluate has been automating submissions through digital integration between agents and carriers for 16 years.
-Even more, Appulate identifies emerging trends before many others can.
+Appluate, classified as one of the insurance innovators, specialize in automating submissions through digital integration between networked insurance agents and carriers.
+Even more, Appulate identifies emerging insurance technology solutions and trends before many others can.
 In early 2021, direct carriers began to include independent agents and MGAs in production, making it recognizable that most small commercial customers require help navigating insurance products.
-Streamlined automation technology that connects with both the independent agent and MGA channels enhances growth while offering a high-touch option to help customers properly identify and manage risk and premium cost.
+Streamlined insurtech solutions that connect with both the independent agent and MGA channels enhances growth while offering a high-touch option to help customers properly identify and manage risk and premium cost.
 This trend will continue to grow over the next five years as distribution expansion technologies (i.e. Appulate) connect agents to carriers.

 What About Artificial Intelligence?
 Digital Agents?